CAVaccineInventory/vial/docs/api.md

 - `nlgeojson` - Newline-delimited GeoJSON.
 [Example nl-GeoJSON](https://vial-staging.calltheshots.us/api/searchLocations?q=walgreens&format=nlgeojson)
 - `map` - a basic Leaflet map that renders that GeoJSON.
 [Example map](https://vial-staging.calltheshots.us/api/searchLocations?q=walgreens&format=map)
 - `ids` - a JSON array of public location IDs.
+- `v0preview` - preview of the v0 API JSON format we publish to `api.vaccinatethestates.com`.
+- `v0preview-geojson` - preview of the v0 GeoJSON API format we publish to `api.vaccinatethestates.com`.

 You can also add `debug=1` to the JSON output to wrap them in an HTML page.
 This is primarily useful in development as it enables the Django Debug Toolbar for those results.